 This pillar seeks to ensure that every survivor of GBV has access to appropriate and sensitive response, care and support that facilitate immediate containment, medium to long term healing, and agency towards reclaiming their bodies, mental and physical health, well-being and lives.
 It recognizes that effective response, care and support are integral to healing and comprehensively working towards eradicating GBVF in South Africa.
-It recognizes that effective response, care and support are integral to healing GBVF in South Africa.
-It recognizes that effective response, care and support are integral to healing GBVF in South Africa.
-It recognizes that effective response, care and support are integral to healing GBVF in South Africa.
 It recognizes that effective response, care and support are integral to healing and comprehensively working towards eradicating GBVF in South Africa.
 It gives meaning to Articles 7-9; and 12-13 in the Declaration of the Presidential Summit on GBVF.